 A comprehensive study of the Epistle to the Romans.
 The course considers the importance of the epistle for Christian theology and living and includes an exegetical component.

 NT309.
 Prison Epistles (3)

-Prerequisite: BIBL104; BIBL249 or BIBL349; junior standing Examination of Ephesians, Philippians, Colossians, and Philemon with emphasis on doctrines of the Church, Christian living, and Christology.
+Examination of Ephesians, Philippians, Colossians, and Philemon with emphasis on doctrines of the Church, Christian living, and Christology.